SystemsApproach/5G/intro.rst

 Datacenter)*, supports both the access network and edge services co-located on a shared cloud platform.
 This platform is then replicated across hundreds or thousands of sites (including, but not limited to, Central Offices).
-So while we shouldn’t limit ourselves to the Central Office as the only answer to the question of where the edge cloud is located, it is becoming a viable option.
+So while we shouldn't limit ourselves to the Central Office as the only answer to the question of where the edge cloud is located, it is becoming a viable option.